 According to the co-director of the video Alvin Sonic, the subtitles were added because he liked how they looked “wrong”.
-There is indeed something “wrong” with the subtitles: They are backwards.
-And, in Islamic theology, backwards writing is associated with black magic.
-Indeed, a Sihr (meaning a hex or a spell) almost always entails writing verses from the Quran backwards, sometimes in blood.
+There is indeed something “wrong” with the subtitles: They are backward.
+And, in Islamic theology, backward writing is associated with black magic.
+Indeed, a Sihr (meaning a hex or a spell) almost always entails writing verses from the Quran backward, sometimes in blood.
 It is sometimes referred to as the “language of Sheitan” (Satan).
 Later in the video, we see Lil Uzi writing in blood.

 While some might believe that it was simply a mistake from the video director’s part, the rest of the video also points to it being intentionally satanic.
 Hence, this other scene.

 This scene plays on the same black magic concept that also applies to inverted writing, inverted crosses, and inverted pentagrams.
 It is about the corruption of “holy” symbols for black magic.

 In the above scene, Lil Uzi reverses the religious rite of baptism, which consists in being submerged in water.
 While the represents purification, regeneration, and admission to the Christian Church, the reversing the rite represents the exact opposite.
 In short, it is satanic, Black mass stuff.